-The article will explain how Links can be made compliant to help increase accessibility for users.
+The article will explain how links can be made compliant to help increase accessibility for users.

 Link Purpose (Directional)

-- Good Example: CivicEngage Central Help Center
+- Good Example: Municipal Websites Central Help Center

 Link Purpose (In Context)